Datavault-UK/automate-dv-docs/docs/macros.md

 ### stage macro configurations

-The stage macro supports some helper syntax and functionality to make your life easier when staging.
+The stage macro supports some syntactic sugar and shortcuts for providing metadata.
 These are documented in this section.

 #### Column scoping